kenshin54/popline/README.md

 popline
 ============

-Popline is a HTML5 Rich-Text-Editor toolbar.
-Popline is inspired from popclip.
-Compared to traditional RTE, popline will float around the selected text.
+Popline is a non-intrusive WYSIWYG editor that shows up only after selecting a piece of text on the page, inspired by popclip.

 ## Usage